vegaprotocol/documentation/docs/node-operators/migration-guides/upgrade-to-0701.md

 Make sure, you have correct values for the following parameters in your genesis: `genesis_time`, `time_iota_ms`, `chain_id`, `network_parameters_checkpoint_overwrite`.
 :::

-:::note The checkpoint parameters overwrite
+:::note Checkpoint parameters overwrite

-All of the network parameters will be taken from checkpoint except:
+All of the network parameters will be taken from checkpoint except those:

 - Added since the previous released version
 - Mentioned in the `network_parameters_checkpoint_overwrite` section
 :::